MartinThoma/MartinThoma.github.io/content/2017-08-12-kit-thoughts.md

 title: Ideen zur Verbesserung des KIT
 slug: kit-thoughts
 author: Martin Thoma
-status: draft
-date: 2017-05-01 20:00
+date: 2017-08-12 20:00
 category: My bits and bytes
-tags: idee
+tags: KIT
 featured_image: logos/education.png
 ---
 I've studied 3 years for the bachelors degree and for 2.5 years for the masters degree at KIT (Karlsruhe Institute of Technology).
-I had a very good time, learned a lot and my personality changed during this time.
+I had a very good time and learned a lot.
 In this post I point out some ideas how KIT could be a better university for bachelors and masters degree students in computer science.
 The rest of the article is in German (you might want to use <a href="https://translate.google.com/">Google Translate</a>).